-Whether it’s your first time pregnant, you’ve been pregnant before, or you’re just thinking about getting pregnant you probably already know that taking a prenatal vitamin is highly suggested.
+Whether it’s your first pregnancy, you’ve been pregnant before, or you’re trying to conceive, you probably already know that taking a prenatal vitamin is highly recommended.
 With so many options available and different brands with various claims, it’s hard to know which is best.
 While each woman will have different needs, there are still necessary vitamins and minerals to look out for when choosing a prenatal supplement.

-When it comes to the average prenatal vitamins on the market, several brands contain the synthetic form of Folate known as “Folic Acid.”
-But what most people are unaware of is that 40% –60% of our population have a genetic variant that prevents them from converting folic acid into methylfolate, the predominant useable form that the body needs.
+When it comes to the average prenatal vitamins on the market, several brands contain the synthetic form of folate, known as folic acid.
+What most people are unaware of is that 40–60% of our population have a genetic variant that prevents them from converting folic acid into methylfolate, the predominant usable form that the body needs.
 This MTHFR deficiency can make unmetabolized folic acid toxic.

-It’s important to know if you have this gene defect so that you can take the proper prenatal, I happen to be a part of that population and found out thanks to the annual deep blood work my doctor conducts.
-However, it’s not standard protocol, so many don’t get the type of DNA testing that is needed to tell whether they have one, two or no MTHFR gene variants; even though it’s believed that 3 out of 5 Americans have the genetic inability to absorb folate.
+It’s important to know if you have this gene defect so you can take the proper prenatal supplement.
+I happen to be a part of that population and found out thanks to the annual deep blood work my doctor conducts.
+However, it’s not standard protocol—most people don’t get the type of DNA testing that is needed to tell whether they have one, two, or no MTHFR gene variants, even though it’s believed that 3 out of 5 Americans have the genetic inability to absorb folate.

 Because most women have no idea if they have the MTHFR gene variants, your safest bet is to use a prenatal supplement with folate, rather than folic acid.
 (If you’d like to know for sure if you have this variant, ask your healthcare provider for methylation, or MTHFR, testing.)